muratk3n/thirdwave/en/2021/03/unrivaled-beckley.md

 their 880-mile shared border.
-136 China maintains twenty-four-hour video and aerial drone surveillance of the border, has built bunkers there to protect Chinese forces against nuclear and chemical blasts, and has surged addi- tional units to the border on several recent occasions, including in 2010 when North Korea shelled South Korea’s Yeonpyeong Island; in 2013 after the purge of Jang Song Thaek, a high-ranking North Korean offi cial and uncle of North Korea’s leader Kim Jong Un; in August 2015 after an out- break of hostilities between North and South Korea in the Korean demilita- rized zone; and in 2017 when North Korea and the United States threatened each other with nuclear annihilation.
+136 China maintains twenty-four-hour video and aerial drone surveillance of the border, has built bunkers there to protect Chinese forces against nuclear and chemical blasts, and has surged additional units to the border on several recent occasions, including in 2010 when North Korea shelled South Korea’s Yeonpyeong Island; in 2013 after the purge of Jang Song Thaek, a high-ranking North Korean official and uncle of North Korea’s leader Kim Jong Un; in August 2015 after an out- break of hostilities between North and South Korea in the Korean demilitarized zone; and in 2017 when North Korea and the United States threatened each other with nuclear annihilation.